In this brief guide, we will look at ESA assessment and how long for decisions related to ESA assessments, as well as other information about ESA.

 That is not to say that an occupational therapist will look after the work-related activities, but the two processes are quite familiar and they may often feel comfortable to those who have gone through social skills training in any way.

 So what happens if you ever miss an interview or a session for the work-related activities?
+The DWP calls the applicants pertaining to the ESA decision for clarification purposes only.
 In such a situation, you need to contact the DWP as soon as possible, and this time period will be 5 days if you are on the old types of ESA. you can contact the DWP about this on the telephone number on any of your ESA letters.

 Your benefit is usually not affected for missing a work-related activity if you have a good reason but if your reason is not good enough or you fail to contact the DWP, your ESA payments might be reduced which is called a ‘sanction’.